azurecitadel/azurecitadel/content/marketplace/partnercenter.md

 ## Publishing Offers

-In order to publish offers in the Commercial Marketplace your account will need to be assigned to a specific role.
+In order to publish offers in the commercial marketplace your account will need to be assigned to a specific role.
 The **Developer** role is intended for offer publishing and management.
 Users with **Manager** and **Owner** roles can also publish and manage offers but they have much broader permissions and should only be used if necessary.

 [Define user roles and permissions](https://docs.microsoft.com/azure/marketplace/partner-center-portal/manage-account#define-user-roles-and-permissions)